TanvirArjel/EFCore.GenericRepository/README.md

 ## Usage:

-Now inject `IUnitOfWork` interface in your relevant class constructor and use as follows:
+1.If you want to use Generic repository through Unit of Work pattern, then inject `IUnitOfWork` interface in your relevant class constructor and use as follows:

     public class EmployeeService
     {
          private readonly IUnitOfWork _unitOfWork;

          public EmployeeService(IUnitOfWork unitOfWork)
          {
              _unitOfWork = unitOfWork;